-An uncontested divorce in Maryland is one which involves no contested issues between the parties.
+An uncontested divorce in Maryland is one that involves no contested issues between the parties.
 Couples who have resolved every issue in their marriage such as child custody, property division, child support, retirement, and alimony give the courts no option other than to enter a Judgment of Divorce.

-Uncontested cases allow estranged spouses to clearly and quickly define their grounds for divorce with the help of a knowledgeable attorney.
-The conclusion of an uncontested case may be a 12-month separation or mutually consented divorce, which are both substantially more cost-effective than a contested dissolution.
+Uncontested cases allow estranged spouses to clearly and quickly define their grounds for divorce with the help of a knowledgeable divorce attorney.
+The conclusion of an uncontested case may be a 12-month separation or mutually consented divorce, which is both substantially more cost-effective than a contested dissolution.
 For this reason, is it advisable to seek professional legal guidance from a dedicated Maryland uncontested divorce lawyer before entering litigation with your former partner.

-Grounds for an Uncontested Divorce in Maryland
+What are the Legal Grounds for an Uncontested Divorce in Maryland?

 An uncontested divorce is based on a 12-month separation, whether voluntary or involuntary in nature.
 One party can leave their marriage even though their spouse may not want them to.
-Parties who stay separated and apart for 12 months, do not reside together under the same roof, and do not have marital relations after the 12-month period create a cause of action for one of the parties to file an uncontested divorce.
+Parties who stay separated and apart for 12 months, do not reside together under the same roof and do not have marital relations after the 12-month period create a cause of action for one of the parties to file an uncontested divorce.

 Filing for an uncontested divorce does not mean the other party will agree to it, as they may have their own reason for divorce which they want to pursue.
 An estranged spouse might do this if they are seeking to collect substantial portions of the marital estate to the disagreement of the opposing party.